phoenixwade/xpr-prediction-market/contracts/INSTALLATION.md

 }' -p username@active
 ```

-This transfers the user's unclaimed XUSDC balance from the `xpredprofit` contract to their account.
+This transfers the user's unclaimed TESTIES balance from the `xpredprofit` contract to their account.

 ## Multisig Resolution Actions (xpredicting)